Do Speed Bumps and Rumble Strips Damage Cars?

 - Low-riding vehicles scraping the bump, even at low speeds

-Rumble strips, commonly referred to as audio tactile profiled markings, have a different purpose than speed bumps.
+Rumble strips have a different purpose than speed bumps.
 These grooved strips of pavement are designed to alert distracted drivers rather than affect the speed of a vehicle.
-They catch attention through tactile vibrations and audible rumbling as the wheels of the car come in contact with rapid, inch-deep groves in the road.
+They catch attention through tactile vibrations and audible rumbling as the wheels of the car come in contact with rapid, inch-deep grooves in the road.

-These have been proven to be very effective in alerting drowsy or distracted drivers while causing very minimal damage.
-Rumble strips could technically tear up your tires and suspension if you drive hundreds of miles on them regularly, but most segments last less than a mile in construction areas or exit ramps.
+These have been proven to be very effective in alerting drowsy or distracted drivers while causing very minimal damage to their vehicles.
+Rumble strips could technically tear up your tires and suspension if you drive hundreds of miles on them regularly, but most stretches last under a mile in construction areas or exit ramps.
 Thus, it’s no worse than wear and tear endured by your car on a daily basis.